 How to Earn Chase Ultimate Rewards Points

-In order to earn Chase Ultimate Rewards points, you need to hold one of the Chase Sapphire credit cards.
-And there’s no better place to start than the Chase Sapphire Preferred Card which offers 60,000 Ultimate Rewards points after spending $4,000 in the first three months of card membership.
+In order to earn and use these Chase Ultimate Rewards points, you need to hold one of the Chase Sapphire credit cards.
+And there’s no better place to start than the Chase Sapphire Preferred Card which offers 80,000 Ultimate Rewards points after spending $4,000 in the first three months of card membership.

 In addition to the sign-up bonus points, the card also earns 2x points per dollar spent on all travel and restaurant purchases and 1 point per dollar on all other spending.
 You’ll also earn 5x points per dollar spent on Lyft rides through March of 2022.